oracle-quickstart/oci-cloudnative/src/docs/content/_index.md

 a number of cloud native methodologies.

 The premise of MuShop is an e-commerce website offering a variety of cat products.
-It represents a polyglot microservice application, with **actual use case** scenarios for many Oracle Cloud Infrastructure services.
+It represents a polyglot microservices application, with **actual use case** scenarios for many Oracle Cloud Infrastructure services.

 Each microservice in MuShop is designed to highlight its own, or common high-level